zuozc/ci.docker.dsm-enterprise/Base/README.md

 ```

-e.g. Suppose you've clone this project into "/opt/ci.docker.dsm-enterprise", your old dsm container is called "dsm" and your build image called "dsm_image".
+e.g. Suppose you've cloned this project into "/opt/ci.docker.dsm-enterprise", your old dsm container is called "dsm" and your new DSM image is called "dsm_image".
 You can:

     1. Externalize the logs and configs from the old container: